 At what time?
 The bus departs at 9 am from Skopelos Town and will be back around 3 pm.

 How much does it cost?
-The tour costs 30 Euros per person.
+The tour currently costs 30 Euros per person.

 How do I book?
 You can book the tour online via the Dolphin of Skopelos website or in person at the Dolphin of Skopelos office, which is located directly opposite the ferry port in Skopelos Town.